weilingx46/workshop-vuejs-ws/README.md

 We now have two links that go to different pages, i.e. the `router-link`s.
 The `<router-view></router-view>` line tells Vue where to insert our actual component.

 And that's it!
+You've now set up your first Vue application that also has routing.
+Not bad at all!

 ## What to Submit/Extra Credit

 Please commit and submit the link to your forked repo.

 For extra credit:
-  * Add an entirely new component (not reusing one like we did) and add a route for it
+  * Add an entirely new component (not reusing one like we did) and add a route for it.
+Pass in props of your choosing.
   * Modify our punching bag so that, when it bursts, it has a random image on top of it (i.e. randomly selected from a set of images).
 Hint: This will need to be in the `computed` section!